divyamdholwani/Grocery-Automation-App/README.md

-"This project has been made as a part of the mini-project of Innovation Hub" Problem Statement-
+"This project has been made as a part of the mini-project of Innovation Hub"

+Problem Statement-
 Predict the rating of the product and the target gender audience.

+Objective-
+To help the sellers to know more about their product more by knowing the overall rating and gender audience to target.

 Brief about the project-
 1. The project has two main parts-